Attila-Sasvari/django_blog/README.md

 - GraphQL support with graphene-django.
 - Docker and Docker Compose support, separate environment for Dev and Prod instances, and linting.
 - Nginx support.
-- Authentication and user profiles with custom fields.
+- Authentication and user profiles with custom fields (including profile photo upload).
 - Blog posts can be written in Markdown and displayed as HTML.
+- Custom authentication/registration templates.
+- Send email when password change requested.
 - Count blog posts read number and possibility to upvote posts.
-- Possibility to upload images.
 - Collect statistics with a REST API (e.g. daily).
 - Customized Django Admin interface.
+- RSS and sitemap.
+- Sending email at registration.

 ## Installation and setup